General Terms and Conditions of Purchase

 19. SUSPENSION OF THE CONTRACT

 The Purchaser reserves the right to suspend the performance of all or part of the Contract on any ground.
 In the event of such a suspension, the Supplier shall immediately cease all work under the Contract and use its best efforts to require its subcontractors to cease their work, minimise the costs of the suspension (by diverting the materials to other uses), follow the Purchaser’s instructions and take such steps as may be necessary to protect the property owned by the Purchaser in the possession and control of the Supplier or its subcontractors.
-If a suspension of more than one (1) month results in additional costs for the Supplier, not attributable to any fault or negligence by the Supplier, a mutually agreed adjustment may be made provided solely that a written request (with appropriate supporting documentation) is submitted by the Supplier within thirty (30) days of the date of the request to suspend the work.
+If a suspension of more than one (1) month results in additional costs for the Supplier, not attributable to any fault or negligence by the Supplier, a mutually agreed adjustment may be made provided solely that a written request (with appropriate supporting documentation) is submitted by the Supplier within forty-five (45) days of the date of the request to suspend the work.
 Under no circumstances may the Purchaser’s obligations be greater than those that it would have owed to the Supplier without the suspension.

 The Purchaser may not be held liable for any work carried out after notice of the suspension or for any costs that could reasonably have been avoided by the Supplier or its subcontractors.